Well that went well

 KateWE

-Kate's a human mostly built out of spite and overcoming transphobia-racism-and-other-bullshit.
-Although increasingly right-wing bigots would say otherwise.
+Kate's allegedly a human (although increasingly right-wing bigots would say otherwise).
+She's definitely not a vampire, despite what some other people claim.
+She's also mostly built out of spite and overcoming oppositional-sexism, racism, and other random bullshit.
 So she's either a human or a lizard in disguise sent to destroy all of humanity.
-Either way, it's all good.
+Either way, she's here to reassure that it's all fine.